 --patch feature pares down the full interactive mode into a series of prompts for the unstaged changes in your repository (or a subset of files, if you specify a path(s)).
 It asks whether or not to add each chunk of local changes to the commit-in-progress.
 If a chunk of changes includes two conceptually unrelated modifications, it lets you split the chunk into smaller ones, and then asks what you’d like to do for each smaller chunk.
 Furthermore, if there are unrelated changes within a single line, it can’t split the concepts apart for you, but the “manually edit the current hunk” feature will let you (though it can be a little tricky).

 It can be difficult to identify the larger goal behind many small commits.
 Thus, I’m a fan of feature branches to group them together and identify the motivation behind all these commits.

 On my personal projects I’ve followed something close to the “git flow” pattern of branches, in that the

 main branch should always be what’s on production, but I haven’t been using a

 develop branch.
 At work, with more collaborators and more development happening simultaneously, we use a

 develop branch to collect what’s ready to be released next (which often will only be one branch/ticket anyway).

 The GitHub page for an individual commit includes a link to the pull request via which the commit made it into the

-master branch.
+main branch.
 This lets you figure out the reason for a commit when you’ve identified that it’s responsible for a bug.

 The Git software and GitHub site display commit messages in certain ways, so I like to structure my commit messages to work with them.
 When showing many commits, they tend to show just the first line of each commit message, so I use that line to be a summary of the commit as a whole.
 Some things truncate this summary at 72 characters, so keeping the summary short is ideal; that said, I try not to sacrifice the intelligibility of the summary in order to fit it into that limit.